Advanced Clinical Practice

 Students therefore have the option to complete your Master's degree through a fully or part-taught option.
 This adds increased flexibility for students who may not be able to commit to a full year of academic study, albeit on a part-time basis, as is needed to complete a dissertation or project

-10 credit courses are delivered over a period of 5 weeks.
+10 credit courses are 5 weeks.
 The majority of the lecture material is pre-recorded so that it can be watched at any time.

-Each 10 credits represents 100 hours of study time and a time commitment of 20hrs per week.
+Each 10 credits represents 100 hours of study, and a commitment of 20hrs per week.

 Professional and Clinical Skills for Advanced Veterinary Practice10